tanmayghosh2507/spring-petclinic-mysql-example/README.md

 ## Database configuration

-As this is slightly modified version of standard petclinic app, this project has explicitly MySQL configuration.
+As this is slightly modified version of standard petclinic app, this project has explicit MySQL configuration.

 ## Working with Petclinic in Eclipse/STS